No Jacket Required: Live Aid

 Collins first performed with Sting at Wembley, and together they performed "In the Air Tonight", "Against All Odds", "Long Long Way to Go" and "Every Breath You Take", accompanied by saxophonist Branford Marsalis.
 After Collins finished performing, he flew on Concorde to the Live Aid show in Philadelphia.
-On the plane, he met Cher, and convinced her to be a part of the event.
-Once there he met Robert Plant, who had asked him if he would perform with him, Jimmy Page and Tony Thompson in a Led Zeppelin "reunion" of sorts.
+On the plane, he met Cher and convinced her to be a part of the event.
+Once there he met Robert Plant, who had asked him if he would perform with him, Jimmy Page, John Paul Jones and Tony Thompson in a Led Zeppelin "reunion" of sorts.
 He first played drums on "Layla", "White Room" and "She's Waiting" for his friend Eric Clapton.
-Then, Collins performed "Against All Odds" and "In the Air Tonight", and finished the night playing drums for Led Zeppelin's aforementioned act.
+Then, Collins performed "Against All Odds" and "In the Air Tonight" and finished the night playing drums for Led Zeppelin's aforementioned act.
 The band has claimed that the performance was unspectacular, and critics place the blame on Collins.
 However, Collins says that "I would pledge to my dying day that it wasn't me," and that Thompson was racing through some of the performance.
 Collins later remarked, "...
 I remember in the middle of the thing, I actually thought, How do I get out of here?"
 Stephen Williams of Newsday commented that Collins' performance of "In the Air Tonight" in Philadelphia "was one of the more moving moments of the day".
 Live Aid raised $69 million in its effort.
 Collins later recalled the event as "extraordinary".